-Guess what next Monday is?
-Somehow it will make one year since I started blogging!
-I thought it would be fun while I am away this week to share a couple of posts from back when I started the blog and didn’t have anyone reading it yet!
-Today I am sharing my very first post- in which I talk about the marathon training cycle I was in last year at this time.
+Welcome to marathon training, again!
+Somehow it’s been one year since I started blogging.
+I thought it would be fun to share a couple of posts from back when I started the blog!
+This was my very first post, in which I talk about the marathon training cycle I was in last year.
 I thought it would be good timing since I start training again on Monday.
 Enjoy!

 For my first post I decided to start off right in the middle of marathon training.
 10 weeks down, 8 to go.
 I am training for the Baltimore Marathon on October 12th which will be my 3rd full marathon.

-My first one was 2 years ago- the Philadelphia Marathon- which I ran for the pure excitement of running my first marathon, not really worrying about time.
+My first one was 2 years ago, the Philadelphia Marathon, which I ran for the pure excitement of running my first marathon.
+I wasn’t really worrying about time.
 I finished around 4:07 and was surprised and pleased with that time.